 Procurement Card FAQ’s

 Who is allowed to apply for a university procurement card?

-Only full-time university employees whose immediate supervisor finds it necessary for them to have a card to carry out their daily duties are allowed to apply.
+Only benefits eligible university employees whose immediate supervisor finds it necessary for them to have a card to carry out their daily duties are allowed to apply.
 This doesn’t automatically mean a card will be issued.
 The application must be signed by the applicant’s immediate supervisor and supervising Vice President or Provost and the applicant must attend mandatory training before a card is issued.

 Am I allowed to share my p-card card with other university employees?